Get your questions answered.

 During the last semester, we also focus on employment skills to support identifying full-time work and career paths.
 Employment is a priority from the start of the program and students move into paid internships and part-time employment while in the program.
 We work with the supportive community to identify business partners invested in creating a more diverse workforce and tapping into the talents our students can bring to an organization.
 We work with students to identify their strengths, needs and preferences; then we identify organizations that meets those criteria.

-Starting in 2018, participants will live at First Place-Phoenix in one of the four four-bedroom suites during their first year and reside at 29 Palms during their second year as they progress to more independent living.
+Starting in 2018, annual Transition Academy tuition is $48,000 ($4,000 per month), which includes the apartment lease, utilities, community college tuition and instruction.
+Participants will live at First Place-Phoenix in one of the four four-bedroom suites during their first year and reside at 29 Palms during their second year as they progress to more independent living.
 Tuition rates will be published this summer.
 The Transition Academy represents one of two residential options offered by First Place.
 The second option is the First Place Apartments.

-Apartment leases start are projected to start at approximately $3,000 per month for studio apartments.
-Rates vary for the one-, two- and four-bedroom units.
+Apartment leases start at $3,600 per month for one-bedroom apartments.
+Rates vary for the one- and two-bedroom units.
 A suite of services and amenities is included in the monthly rent.

 At this time, the Transition Academy is available on a private pay basis.
 Partial scholarships are available.
 First Place continues working hard to identify and create tuition assistance resources, helping to reduce the cost to individuals and their families.
 Information about financial assistance and scholarship programs will be shared when available.

 Apartments are available for one-year leases.
 Residents in good standing may renew annual leases for an unlimited length of time.